yassinopro/days-bygone-bot/README.md

 To-Do:

-    - Function to screenshot current day
-    - Function to translate number in image to value (Using ML?
-Is there an easier way?)
+Notes:

+    Try different libs for image recognition of numbers.
+If nothing works, maybe train tesseract with font of days bygone?
+        - Probably will need to cut out every number

 Done:

     - Added functions to find buttons on screen needed to get to campaign.
+    - Added function to screenshot current day
+    - Added function to translate number in image to value (using pytesseract)

 @author Dominique Lahl
-@version 1.0 11/04/2020
+@version 0.0 15/04/2020